 - Undergraduate students who are re-starting on a different course;

-- Any student who applied for their current Tier 4 visa on or after 6 April 2016 and are downgrading, for example, from MEng (RQF Level 7) to BEng (RQF Level 6), or PhD (RQF Level 8) to MPhil (RQF Level 7)(PhD students who choose to exit with a MPhil qualification either before or after submitting their thesis should make an appointment to meet with an adviser in the Immigration Service team before making the course transfer request.
+- Any student who applied for their current Tier 4 visa on or after 6 April 2016 and is downgrading, for example, from MEng (RQF Level 7) to BEng (RQF Level 6), or PhD (RQF Level 8) to MPhil (RQF Level 7)(PhD students who choose to exit with a MPhil qualification either before or after submitting their thesis should make an appointment to meet with an adviser in the Immigration Service team before making the course transfer request).

 - Postgraduate Master's degree students who require additional time (academic extension) to complete the course for reasons other than re-sitting examinations or repeating modules.

 - Postgraduate Master's degree students who transfer to a different Master's degree before completion, and are unable to demonstrate that the new course is either related to the last course completed in the UK (NOT the course they are currently enrolled on) or the two courses combined support their genuine career aspiration.